Happy Fall! Our 2025 collection season is now complete.

 The exact areas covered depends on species needed, time of year, and particular insect populations which vary year to year.
 We encourage you to contact us and give us the opportunity to collect your nest before attempting to use pesticides or chemicals to kill the nest.

-All hornets and yellowjackets are very near to the end of their annual lifecycle if they haven't completed it already.
-Once they complete their annual lifecycle, there are no individuals left in the nest and they never reuse an old nest.
+All hornets and yellowjackets are nearing the end of their annual lifecycle if they haven't completed it already.

 You can read all about the insects we collect and their annual lifecycles on the insect ID pages of our website.